-Today, June 14, marks the anniversary of the birth of famed Irish tenor John McCormack in 1945.
+Today, September 16, marks the anniversary of the death of famed Irish tenor John McCormack in 1945.

 In tribute to one of Ireland's greatest singers, we remember the story of McCormack's choirmaster, who immediately saw his talent and went out of his way to make the Westmeath man one of Ireland's stars.
 Without him, the talented tenor could have ended up as an excise officer:

 “Why are you trying to turn my son’s mind off studying for his excise examination?” an irate father in the Irish midlands said to the local choirmaster.

 The choirmaster was convinced he had unearthed an incredible talent, but his toughest job was convincing the boy’s family.